 Starting from a traditional house scheme, the building extends to incorporate the landscape and to enclose a courtyard.
-The building is arranged in two blocks, resting one on top of the other.
-The façade, made of mobile louvers, enables the landscape to be viewed from the inside and controls both the interior light and the privacy.
+The building is arranged into two blocks, resting one on top of the other.
+The façade, made of mobile louvers enabling the landscape to be viewed from the inside, controls both the interior light and the privacy.

 Miguel Angel Santamaria

 Location: Galway, Ireland

 The existing building extends to the east side, to incorporate a bigger living room, an extra bedroom and a study upstairs.
 In contrast with the closed geometry of the existing volume, the rear of the house becomes a light concrete skin enclosing a new façade totally open to the backyard.

 The arrangement of the spaces and the interior circulation are solved with a simple approach.
 The daytime functions are interconnected while the bedroom becomes an independent volume.

 Both elements rely on each other, enhancing the shape of the staircase that connects them and releasing the façade into the garden.
 The wooden louvres that protect the front façade allow the incidence of the sun to be controlled while making the extension of the house a permeable piece linked with the outside.